ziejd2/BNW/README.md

 -BNW_data_flow.txt goes through a typical session of BNW describing the order in which codes and scripts are used, as well as when output files are written and the output file format.

 There are four branches.
-1) master: This is currently compbio.uthsc.edu/BNW_1.12 on the BNW server.
-It is similar to the octave_php_separate with a couple of additional small changes and bug fixes.
+1) master: This is currently compbio.uthsc.edu/BNW_1.2 on the BNW server.
+The main change here is the changes in the parameter learning methods.
 I think this version is ready for use as the main version of BNW.

 2) matlab_original (compbio.uthsc.edu/BNW_1.01): This is functionally identical to the original BNW code.
 The only difference is that unused files were removed.
 Currently, compbio.uthsc.edu/BNW redirects to this version.